dimikave/Thesis---Alzheimer_Speech_Screening_Test/README.md

 on the third set, the distinctive ability of the models was shown resulting to accuracies of 94.1% for Healthy vs MCI, 91.4% for Healthy vs SCD and 71.5% for SCD vs MCI.

-Kavelidis Frantzis Dimitrios
+Kavelidis Frantzis Dimitrios,

-Electrical & Computer Engineering Department,
+Electrical & Computer Engineering Department, Aristotle University of Thessaloniki,

-Aristotle University of Thessaloniki, Greece
+Greece,
 September 2022

 ## Folders